 The ADT Transmitter

-All issues of The ADT Transmitter are 8 pages in length and printed on standard 8-1/2 x 11 inch paper.
-Layout is 3 columns per page, with pictures interspersed throughout each issue.
+Most issues of The ADT Transmitter are 8 pages in length and printed on standard 8-1/2 x 11 inch paper.
+Typical layout is 3 columns per page, with pictures interspersed throughout each issue.

 The ADT Transmitter was printed in two slightly different formats.
 Early issues from 1929 to 1936 were newspaper-like in format and printed in a single color (black).

 A number of ADT Transmitter issues have been scanned and uploaded to this web site.
-Also, an index of subscriber names appearing in the newsletters has be created.
+Also, an index of subscriber names and ADT Associate names appearing in the newsletters has be created.
 Details for viewing and/or downloading the files are on the ADT Transmitter Archives page.